-You will want to check for this anyways, but some people live in areas where there is hard water.
-Even though this causes problems in your bathroom, this is actually good for your hot tub.
-Having a higher level of calcium will make sure that soft calcium will not eat away at the hot tub and cause it to deteriorate.
+You will want to check for this anyways, but some people live in areas with hard water.
+Even though this causes problems in your bathroom, this is good for your hot tub.
+Having a higher calcium level will make sure that soft calcium will not eat away at the hot tub and cause it to deteriorate.

-If the level of calcium in your hot tub is too high, however, it can cause the other chemicals that you’ve used to not dissolve properly.
+However, if the calcium level in your hot tub is too high, it can cause the other chemicals you’ve used not to dissolve properly.
 It will also cause cloudy water and scaling.
 If you notice that this is the case, you will have to drain your hot tub and scrub it.
-In order to make sure that the calcium level in your hot tub is where it should be, get a calcium hardness increaser.
+Get a calcium hardness increaser to make sure that the calcium level in your hot tub is where it should be.

 The level should be between 175 and 250 parts per million.

 All of the chemicals listed above are mandatory, no matter what kind of hot tub you choose to get.
 But the rest of the chemicals we will include on this list are not necessarily mandatory depending on where you live, what kind of hot tub you have, and other such conditions.
 So double-check to see if these apply to you.

 This is especially recommended if you have an outdoor hot tub.
 Enzymes will help break down any substances that will get in your hot tub after being exposed to the outdoors, such as twigs, insects, leaves, and anything else.
 If you let these go in your hot tub for too long, then you will end up with hot tub scum.
 It’s not a mandatory chemical, though, especially if you have an indoor hot tub.